Last Updated on July 15, 2022 by Luke Feldbrugge

-It’s been a long time since houses were bought and sold directly from one person to another.
-These days, numerous parties are involved in every real estate transaction, including home buyers, home sellers, real estate agents, mortgage lenders, real estate attorneys, home inspectors and title companies.
+If you’re asking what does a title company do, you’ve come to the right place for an overview of the services they provide.
+These days, numerous parties are involved in every real estate transaction; including home buyers, home sellers, real estate agents, mortgage lenders, real estate attorneys, home inspectors and title companies.
 Most of these are familiar to the average home buyer, but the title company is not known as well as the others.
-You may be thinking, “What does a title company do anyway?”
 Understanding their importance is key to protecting the investment in your next home.

 Before you can understand the workings of a title company, it helps to understand more about property titles themselves.
 Essentially, “title” is the right to own and use a property.
 This is different from the deed, which is the formal documentation used to confirm you have title.
 Many people interchange the words “deed” and “title” but they are entirely different.
 A deed is a document while a title is a concept.